sillsdev/ptx2pdf/docs/ptx2pdf/funcnotes.md

 Most chapter numbers are a drop number.
 What makes scripture typesetting tricky is that there are a few drop chapter numbers that occur mid paragraph.
 Since USFM says that paragraphs occur under a chapter marker.
-There is a special paragraph marker for the non paragraph break: `\nd`.
+There is a special paragraph marker for the non paragraph break: `\nb`.
 To achieve the cutout we have verious things to set up in the chapter marker itself.
 Like the verse milestone handler, there are two parts of the chapter marker processing.
 We start with the pattern matching chapter that collects the chapter number and